 Toms’ message is clear: If you buy from Toms, you’ll do good and feel great.

-Evoke emotions in your potential customers and that emotional connection they form with your brand will push them to take your desired action.
-POWR Galleries can help you display photos and videos that evoke emotional responses.4.
-Reciprocity
+Evoke emotions in your potential customers, and that emotional connection they form with your brand will push them to take your desired action.
+POWR Galleries can help you display photos and videos that evoke emotional responses.

 Reciprocity is a concept in social psychology.
-It simply means that people feel compelled to respond to a positive action with another positive action.
+It simply means people feel compelled to respond to a positive action with another positive step.

-You can leverage the concept of reciprocity to drive sales by offering something of value to potential customers.
-For example, you might offer a free ebook or a free downloadable checklist.
+You can leverage the concept of reciprocity to drive sales by offering value to potential customers.
+For example, you might offer a free ebook or a downloadable checklist.
 Use POWR Form Builder to create the sign-up forms.
-You can also offer a free product along with their first purchase, or a discount for returning customers to encourage repeat business.
+You can also provide a free product along with their first purchase or a discount for returning customers to encourage repeat business.

 People want to appear consistent.
 That’s the psychological principle that explains why people strive more to achieve their goals when they announce them publicly.
 People want to show they are committed to following through on what they say.

 You can use this psychological principle to increase sales.
-All you need to do is get your prospects to make a small commitment to your brand.
+All you need to do is get your prospects to commit to your brand.
 Once they do that, they will do what it takes to follow through on that commitment.

 Warby Parker, an online retailer of prescription glasses and sunglasses, knows how to leverage people’s psychological tendency to be consistent.
 The store gets its prospects to commit to the brand by allowing them to try five frames at home for free: